 He says nothing now, and raises one eyebrow in perfect mimicry of my own.

-“Are you actually trying to tell me I was in the egg you stole?”
+I tried so hard not to assume.
+“Are you actually telling me I was in the egg you stole?”

 The sound I make is unplanned.
 My throat tightens.
 “No. I was found, not placed.
 The orphanage found me in the streets, abandoned and crying.
 Surely someone would have told me if I’d been in an egg.”
 Unless he bewitched them.
 Damn it.
 “Why would you do something like that, anyway?”